Get follow-along PBIX example

 The stacked chart is the worst culprit here.

-To understand the scope and the volume of every data category here is just completely impossible, unless you take the time and hover with your mouse over every little section to read the numbers.
+Understanding the scope and the volume of every data category here is just completely impossible unless you take the time and hover with your mouse over every little section to read the numbers.
 Maybe then you'll understand what's going on.
-But you can't expect that from your end users.
-They won't spend unlimited time just trying to understand the data, clicking and waiting for tool tips to show up.
+But you can't expect that from your end-users.
+They won't spend unlimited time just trying to understand the data, clicking and waiting for tooltips to show up.
 They won't examine every little pixel on your dashboards, so it should be much easier to understand.

 Here's another dashboard that's not actionable.

 There's a lot of green color here, but this green does not always represent the same thing.
 Sometimes it represents the sales amount, sometimes it's a count of status, sometimes it's a blank product category and so on.
 This is not helpful.

 Here is a dashboard designed using a completely different approach.

 This time, here's a dashboard that again shows multiple KPIs.
 For example, below is a bar that highlights sales versus budget.
 The sales were 22.1 million and there's a red section on the bar showing we were 1.1 million below the budget.
 A single glance shows us that we are 1.1 million below target.